A page of

 A lightweight hooded mackintosh is very handy for those frequent all day drizzles.
 A light pair of leather gloves and a hat are helpful for off-season travel, and can even be useful in northern Europe in the summer.

 I used to travel like that but learned the hard way how to do it the easy way.
-For a weekend trip to Paris with my Dutch girl friend many years ago I packed two suitcases with six days worth of extra clothes and other just-in-case stuff and drove over to pick her up.
-I was amazed.
-She wore a black jumpsuit, colorful scarf, a fashionable raincoat, and carried a slightly oversized purse with everything she needed.
+Living in Haarlem at the time I drove to Paris with my Dutch girl friend for a weekend sortie.
+My two suitcases were packed with six days worth of extra clothes and other just-in-case stuff.
+When I picked her up I was amazed.
+She wore a black jumpsuit, a colorful scarf, a fashionable raincoat, and carried a slightly oversized purse with everything she needed.
+That was it.
 Although our room was a nice one in an above average hotel, there was hardly enough space to hang my things or stash the suitcases.
 My precious Paris time was wasted putting things away, deciding what to wear, and repacking everything.

 Advice from Women